Announcerless game: Telecast

 Ohlmeyer and the NBC broadcast crew prepared to compensate for the lack of announcers in several ways.
 NBC promoted the game by telling viewers they would, in lieu of announcers, have the experience of actually being in the stadium, so the network placed more microphones, and more sensitive microphones, around the field than it otherwise would have.
-However, the NFL refused to relax one of its restrictions and allow microphones to be placed on the players themselves, which unfortunately meant that it was impossible for viewers to make out signals called by the quarterbacks.
+However, the NFL refused to relax one of its restrictions and allow microphones to be placed on the players themselves, which meant that it was impossible for viewers to make out signals called by the quarterbacks.

 The network increased its use of on-camera graphics during the game to regularly convey down and distance, score, and statistical information, to the point that there were more than had ever been used in any previous NFL telecast.
 The monochromatic yellow line that was superimposed on the field to indicate the distance needed for a first-down was then the most advanced technology available; however, speaking later from a 21st-century perspective, Ohlmeyer said seems like "troglodyte communication".
 The technology of the time would have allowed for a continuous score bug and a running clock, both of which would have eliminated the need to constantly provide that information, but it did not occur to the crew to deploy it that way.
+Conventional wisdom of the time, including at NBC, was that viewers would tune out if they turned to a game with a score bug and found that game was lopsided, and thus even when Fox introduced the score bug in 1994, NBC was hesitant to adopt it.

 NBC asked Bob Kaufman, the Orange Bowl's public address announcer, to make more frequent announcements of information than usual, and to include more information in those announcements than stadium announcers typically did.
 Accordingly, he noted aloud during the game that referees were calling for a first-down measurement, and Kaufman gave the length of game time that a drive had taken.
 Television audiences were able to hear this.

 Bryant Gumbel introduced the game prior to the kickoff as "a telecast that figures to be different."
 He was then shown walking into the stadium to watch the game.
 At frequent intervals, usually every other commercial break, he addressed the camera and gave the audience the score and brief updates as to what had happened and what was happening at that point.
 His presence was augmented by excerpts from prerecorded interviews with coaches and players, including the Dolphins' Don Shula and Duriel Harris.